 If you already have noticed, you will see many tall and skinny images on Pinterest.
 I use Canva for my Pinterest images.
 They have templates that are very easy to use.
 Just drag and drop and you will be ready to pin.
 You can upload images of your artwork to Canva to add to your image design.

-Be creative with your designs and have fun with it.
+Be creative with your designs and have fun with them.

 Try different sizes and styles to find what works best for you.

-Provide a good description to your pins with a call to action.
+Provide a good description of your pins with a call to action.
 A good call to action and description will help to increase your engagement rate.